 - Missouri Legal Services - Missouri Legal Services consists of four legal aid programs that collectively provide free legal services to low-income persons and households throughout Missouri—generally households at or below 125% of the federal poverty guideline.
 The four programs are Legal Services of Southern Missouri, Mid-Missouri Legal Services, Legal Aid of Western Missouri, and Legal Services of Eastern Missouri.
 Each program is linked at the Missouri Legal Services’ home web page; for their respective service areas, see the map linked at the bottom of this page.
 If you need legal services related to an eviction or foreclosure, you may be able to get free legal aid from the appropriate program.

-- Missouri Protection and Advocacy Services - MO P&A provides legal advice and representation for disabled persons.
+- Missouri Protection and Advocacy Services - MO P&A provides legal advice and representation for persons with disabilities.
 The agency’s services are mandated by federal law and provide legal services and advocacy for people in several disability-related situations, including those with developmental disabilities, mental illness, traumatic brain injury, and persons receiving Social Security disability income.
 They also provide a variety of services in areas where disabled persons experience obstacles, such as voting, employment, and assistive technology.

 - Missouri's Landlord-Tenant Law - A brief summary of Missouri statutes related to landlord-tenant law, published by the Office of the Missouri Attorney General.
 Anyone who rents in Missouri should have this publication so they know what their rights and duties are under state law.